 Expressions of Interest will be reviewed against the diversion and eligibility criteria above and shortlisted.

-Decisions on the full applications will be made at the the Kāwhai Whakatipu Grants Subcommittee on 17 May 2022.
+Decisions on the full applications will be made at the May Kāwhai Whakatipu Grants Subcommittee.